Minerva ("Minnie”) Esquivel Gopar

 Pronouns: they/she/elle/ella

-Minerva ("Minnie”) Esquivel Gopar is an alumnus from the University of California, Los Angeles.
-They earned a Bachelor of Arts degree in American Literature and Culture and Gender Studies with a minor in Lesbian, Gay, Bisexual, Transgender, Queer studies.
-They also earned a Certificate in Paralegal Studies from UCLA Extension.
-They are currently pursuing a Master of Library and Information Science at the SJSU School of Information.
+Minerva ("Minnie") Esquivel Gopar is an alumnus of the University of California, Los Angeles, where they earned a Bachelor of Arts in American Literature and Culture and Gender Studies, with a minor in LGBTQ Studies.
+They hold a Certificate in Paralegal Studies from UCLA Extension and pursuing a Master of Library and Information Science at the SJSU School of Information.